marlam/qvr/qvr-sceneviewer/README.md

 Current limitations (these might be removed in future versions):
 * Only one set of texture coordinates can be used.
+* Only simple transparencies are supported; no blending of semi-transparent materials takes place.
 * Animations are not currently supported.

 Scenes can be pretransformed with a matrix defined on the command line: